With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Arizona

 This state doesn’t have any zoning or building requirements; therefore, county and city regulations and laws prevail.
-Currently, Pima County is the most miniature-home friendly region and a second-most populous county.
+Currently, Pima County is the most miniature home-friendly region and the second-most populous county.

-It allows the legal construction of tiny permanent houses on areas that are zoned explicitly for nuclear families.
-Furthermore, it provides specific building requirements for small homes.
+It allows the legal construction of tiny permanent houses in areas zoned explicitly for nuclear families and provides specific building requirements for tiny homes.

 -